-Vessels may have the speed capacity to out-run storms, but the economic reality in today’s market is that many vessels will only want to increase speed as a last resort.
-Mariners are well aware of the erratic behavior of these storms, which, despite huge advances in forecasting technology, can shift courses not anticipated by mid-range forecasts.
+Vessels may have the capability to out-run heavy weather and storms, but the economic reality in today’s market is that many vessels will only want to increase speed as a last resort.
+Mariners are well aware of the erratic behavior of these storms, which, despite huge advances in forecasting technology, can still change track between forecast iterations.

 Mariners will still refer to the safe (navigable) and unsafe semi-circles of a storm.
 These are depicted in the following image from the Hong Kong Observatory:

 Understanding of the safe and unsafe semicircles can be beneficial in many circumstances as companies look for ways to save on their fuel costs.
-For example, in the northern hemisphere, a cape-size ship with low hire-rates approaching a typhoon or hurricane from the south can often safely drift as the ship is in the safe semi-circle and thereby save fuel.
-However, the captain of the same ship approaching the storm from the north needs to be very cognizant of the potential for the storm track to vary somewhat.
-Since that ship would be in the dangerous semi-circle, even small changes in the actual track can suddenly place a ship in a dangerous situation without the available speed for storm avoidance.
+For example, in the northern hemisphere, a cape-size vessel with a low hire-rate approaching a typhoon or hurricane from the south can often safely drift in the safe semi-circle and thereby save fuel.
+However, the Master of the same vessel approaching the storm from the north needs to be very cognizant of the potential for the storm track to vary somewhat.
+Since that vessel would be in the dangerous semi-circle, even small changes in the actual track can suddenly place it in a dangerous situation without the available speed for storm avoidance.

 StormGeo discussed two possible scenarios with the client.
-They could either order an increase in speed, pass north of the storm in the dangerous semicircle at the expense of about 80 MT fuel oil, or the client could adjust the ship's schedule and bypass Keelung on the westbound voyage, making up for this with a later Keelung port call.
+Their options were either order an increase in speed, pass north of the storm in the dangerous semicircle at the expense of about 80 MT fuel oil, or adjust the vessel schedule and bypass Keelung on the westbound voyage, making up for this with a later Keelung port call.
 Both options carried risk and commercial consequences requiring input from both the Client and StormGeo to ensure an optimal outcome.
-Based on the strength of the information presented by StormGeo to both the shore-based personnel and to the ship captain, a mutually agreed decision was made for the vessel to pass south of the storm.
+Based on the strength of the information presented by StormGeo to both the shore-based personnel and to the Master onboard , a mutually agreed decision was made for the vessel to pass south of the storm.

-In the following image, the full-speed calculated track of the ship can be seen north of the storm, while the actual ECO-speed track of the ship can be seen south of the storm.
+In the following image, the full-speed calculated track of the vessel can be seen north of the storm, while the actual ECO-speed track of the ship can be seen passing south of the storm.

-This storm track was almost exactly the same as the one described earlier.
+This storm track was very similar to the one described earlier.
 The storm was tracking NW, then curved to the north and then northeast while accelerating.
-14+ meter waves can be seen in the NE quadrant of the storm and the vessel would have been approaching 11-meter waves at this time, had it passed to the north.
+14+ meter waves were recorded in the NE quadrant of the storm and the vessel would have been approaching 11-meter waves at this time, had it passed to the north.

-With StormGeo's help, the client was able to make a decision that was best for all involved and saved significant fuel with just a minor schedule adjustment.
-Dangerous storms can often require difficult decisions like these, and StormGeo's ship routing advisory service is fully prepared to help consult with captains and ship operators so that safe and economical decisions are made.
+With StormGeo’s help, the client was able to make a decision that was best for all involved and saved significant fuel with just a minor schedule adjustment.
+Dangerous storms can often require difficult decisions, and StormGeo’s ship routing advisory service is fully prepared to help consult with Masters and ship operators so that safe and economical decisions are made.